 BMP/Activity Quantifiable Target/Objective Deadline Review & update chapter 2 of GM Chapter 2 will comply with new IDDE provisions of TXR040000 Dec.
-3 Review and update stormwater conveyance map Produce an annual updated stormwater conveyance map Dec.
+31, 2020 Review and update stormwater conveyance map Produce an annual updated stormwater conveyance map Dec.
 31, 2020 Monitor website for complaints Respond to 100% of complaints 3 business days Training & Education on IDDE Program Hold 2 training sessions per year Dec 31, 2020

-Year 3: The Stormwater consultant will review and update the District's IDDE Program.
+• Year 3: The Stormwater consultant will review and update the District's IDDE Program.
 Annually review and update the stormwater conveyance map based on changes to the storm sewer system caused by new construction and/or reconstruction.
 Respond to all customer reports of illegal dumping and/or illicit discharges as generated by the cleanbayous.org complaint module within 3 business days.
 The MS4 Operator will hold two training sessions relative to IDDE and other SWMP goals.
 The training sessions will be performed during regularly scheduled monthly Board meetings for MS4 Operator consultants and District customers in attendance at the meeting.

-BMP/Activity Quantifiable Target/Objective Deadline Review & imposte chapter / of Land Chapter 2 will comply with new IDDE provisions of TXR040000 Dec.
-31, 2021 Review and update stormwater conveyance map Produce an annual updated stormwater conveyance map Dec.
+BMP/Activity Quantifiable Target/Objective Deadline Chapter 2 will comply with new IDDE provisions of TXR040000 Dec.
+31, 2021 • Produce an annual updated stormwater conveyance map Dec.
 31, 2021 Monitor website for complaints Respond to 100% of complaints 3 business days Training & Education on IDDE Program Hold 2 training sessions per year Dec 31, 2021